-148. (1) The owner of a vessel specified in subregulation (2) shall, on or before Licence fees: local 31st January in each year, obtain from the Director in respect of the vessel a licence upon payment to the Director of the fee specified in subregulation (2) in respect of such vessel.
+148. (1) The owner of a vessel specified in subregulation (2) shall, on or before Licence fees: local 31st January in each year, obtain from the Director in respect of the vessel a licence upon payment to the Director of the fee specified in subregulation (2) in respect of such vessel but when a local vessel is used for commercial purposes, the owner of the vessel shall be exempt from paying the fee so specified in respect of such vessel.